zerodep/bpmn-middleware/README.md

 Three types will be saved to adapter:

 - `deployment`: BPMN deployment with references to BPMN files
-- `file`: BPMN file with content
+- `file`: BPMN file with meta and content
-- `state`: BPMN process engine state
+- `state`: BPMN engine state

 ## `async upsert(type, key, value[, options])`